 Focusing on the new display, the 18:9 aspect ratio is a big change and allows users to get much more viewing space into an even smaller package than ever before.
 Obviously this will require some optimizations from app developers in order for the aspect ratio to be fully supported, but considering many smartphone makers seem to be considering this resolution, we don’t expect this to be much of an issue.

 Moving on to camera, the LG G6 continues the company’s dual camera approach, though it makes several changes here.
-First, both cameras on the rear are now the “main camera” with identical 13MP resolutions, camera sensors, and 125-degree viewing angles.
-For those wondering, there’s no OIS on the wide or normal angle, so software stabilization is used instead.
-On the front, you’ll find an 100-degree 5MP camera.
+First, both cameras on the rear are now the “main camera” with identical 13MP resolutions and camera sensors.
+One is the main lens, with f/1.8 aperture and 71-degree field of view, the second is a wide-angle lens with 125-degree viewing angle and f/2.4 aperture.
+For those wondering, there’s no OIS on the wide angle, so software stabilization is used instead.
+On the front, you’ll find a 100-degree 5MP camera.

 |LG G6 specifications|